-- [5] If the referee testing results in an increased calculated pay factor, the department will absorb the cost of the additional referee testing. - [6] If the additional referee testing of a disputed lot results in a lower calculated pay factor, the contractor pays for the additional referee testing. - [7] The cost of referee testing is \$2000/lot. - (3) The department will notify the contractor of the referee test results within 3 working days after receipt of the samples by the bureau's AASHTO accredited laboratory.
-The intent is to provide referee test results within approximately 7 calendar days from completion of the lot. - (4) The department will determine mixture conformance and acceptability by analyzing referee test results, reviewing mixture project data, and inspecting the completed pavement all according to Standard Spec, this document, and accompanying Appendices. - (5) Nonconforming mix (i.e., resulting in a PWL value less than 50 or not meeting the requirements of 460.2.8.2.1.7 as modified here within) may be subject to remove and replace, at the discretion of the engineer.
+- i.
+If referee testing results in an increased calculated pay factor, the department will absorb the cost of the additional referee testing. - ii.
+If referee testing of a disputed lot results in an equal or lower calculated pay factor, the contractor pays for the additional referee testing at \$2,000/lot. - (3) The department will notify the contractor of the referee test results within 3 working days after receipt of the samples by the department's AASHTO accredited laboratory.
+The intent is to provide referee test results within 7 calendar days from completion of the lot. - (4) The department will determine mixture conformance and acceptability by analyzing referee test results, reviewing mixture project data, and inspecting the completed pavement according to standard spec, this special provision, and accompanying Appendix A. - (5) Nonconforming mix (i.e., resulting in a PWL value less than 50 or not meeting the requirements of standard spec 460.2.8.2.1.7 as modified here within) may be subject to remove and replace, at the discretion of the engineer.
 Replacement may be conducted on a sublot basis.
 If an entire PWL sublot is removed and replaced, the test results of the newly placed material shall replace the original data for the sublot.
 Any remove and replace shall be performed at no additional cost to the department.
-If the engineer approves the nonconforming material to remain in place, it will be paid at 50% of the HMA Pavement contract price.
-(See the About worksheet of the WisDOT PWL Analysis Template for additional information regarding Dispute Resolution.)
+Testing of replaced material must include a minimum of one QV result.
+[Note: If the removed and replaced material does not result in replacement of original QV data, an additional QV test will be conducted and under such circumstances will be entered into the data analysis and pay determination.]
+If the engineer approves the nonconforming material to remain in place, it will be paid at 50% of the HMA Pavement contract unit price.
+The extent of nonconforming mix shall be determined by following the dispute resolution process detailed in standard spec 460.2.8.3.1.7(2) of this document.
+The quantity of material paid at 50% the contract unit price will be deducted from PWL pay adjustments, along with accompanying data of this nonconforming material.